johntoby/terraform-vpc-project/README.md

 ![public security group](https://github.com/user-attachments/assets/6a4da192-fb6d-442b-82fd-12293e3349a3)

-## creating network access control lists
+## Creating network access control lists
 Network acls are an additional layer of security over the VPC to further deny or allow traffic.
 We will be creating nacl for both the public and private subnets